thisHermit/nlp_project/README.md

   - I am running the simultaneous training experiment here.
 I am alternatively training the model on the
   - branch name: `ptd-exp6`
 - What were your expectations for this experiment?
-  - since the model is training on two models simultaneously, I expected the metrics to be erractic but have positive (upward) trend
+  - since the model is training on two models simultaneously, I expected the metrics to be erratic but have positive (upward) trend
 - What have you changed compared to the base model (or to previous experiments, if you run experiments on top of each other)?
   - I have added another head to train for paraphrase detection and another data loading pipeline for paraphrase detection.
 - What were the results?